Music of Philadelphia: Music festivals and annual events

 Major music festivals in Philadelphia include the West Oak Lane Jazz Festival (formerly held annually in June), the Bach Festival of Philadelphia (since 1976), and the long-standing and historical Philadelphia Folk Festival.
 There are also a number of different summer concert series and ethnic festivals held at Penn's Landing, including the Smooth Jazz Summer Nights Series in August.
 The Jazz on the Ave Music Festival (since 2006) typically takes place in mid August on Broad Street and Cecil B. Moore Avenue featuring Jazz, Soul, Gospel and R&B, as well as some contemporary urban music.
 The Philadelphia Céilí Group is a prominent local organization that promotes Irish music, and runs a festival, which the Group claims is among the oldest continuous Irish traditional festivals in the U.S. Not too far from the city is the annual Concerts Under the Stars summer festival in Upper Merrion township.
+Making Time Festival held on the historic Fort Mifflin, is another important cultural event which happens annually in late September, hosting important dance music acts from around the world as well as historically significant ambient artists and experimental musicians.

 Perhaps the most famous annual musical event in Philadelphia is the Mummers Parade, a New Year's Day celebration that features outrageous costumes, old-time string bands and other entertainment.
 The tradition dates to the mid-17th century, when Finnish and Swedish settlers in Philadelphia celebrated holidays by shooting muskets.
 Their parade grew more diverse over the years, and the Mummers tradition became official in 1901, and has occurred every year but two since.
 The Mummers' string band is a large group of several dozen musicians who play banjos, violins, bass viols, glockenspiels, bells, accordions, saxophones and drums in an "old-fashioned, tinny sound approximating the popular music of 1900 and earlier".

-Music history
+History

+17th century

 The earliest music in the Philadelphia region was that of the indigenous peoples of the area, though little is known about their music.
 The city was founded in 1682 by William Penn of England on land granted to him by Charles II as a place of refuge for victims of religious persecution.
 As a result, much of the city's early music history is tied to sacred music from a variety of different religious traditions.
-The city's German immigrants were particularly influential in establishing a vibrant musical culture among Protestant churches and in the field of music publishing during the first half of the 18th century.
+The city's German immigrants were influential in establishing a vibrant musical culture among Protestant churches and in the field of music publishing during the first half of the 18th century.